About Self Chain

 Consensus

-The Self Chain blockchain is a proof-of-stake blockchain, powered by the Cosmos SDK and secured by a system of verification called the Tedermint consensus.
+The Self Chain blockchain is a Delegated Proof of Stake (DPoS) blockchain, powered by the Cosmos SDK and secured by a system of verification called the Tedermint consensus.

 The following process explains how Tendermint consensus works: